nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### 2.1.
 Adding a task: `addTask`

-You can add a task to your task list, so that you can keep track of important things to do.
+You can add new tasks to your task list, so that you can keep track of important things to do.

 <h4>Format:</h4>